Hongleili/KF5012-AI-Stream/Week 02 Practical/README.md

 It is suggested to read the notebooks in the above order.
 You can also try the Exercises while you read through the notebooks

 ## Set up your notebook
-Open up this repository in [binder](https://mybinder.org/v2/gh/KF5012-AI2021/Practical2/HEAD) to get started.
+Open up this repository in [binder](https://github.com/Hongleili/KF5012-AI-Stream), click Week 02 Practical to get started.

 If you have any questions, my email is honglei.li@northumbria.ac.uk